guybedo/minos/README.md

         from the row below.
     Block:
         A block is vertical stack of layers.
-The output of each layer in the block is the input of the layer immediately above
+The output of each layer in the block is the input of the
-    Layer:
-        A Keras layer : Dense, Dropout, ...

-    ExperimentParameters:
-        Defines all the parameters that can be tested.
-This can be layer parameters such as the dropout value, the regularization type and value, etc... this can be the parameters of the optimizer...
-        You can :
-            - initialize the ExperimentParameters with the default values for each parameters.
-              In that case you then need to override the parameters you want to search and specify the intervals or collections of values to be randomly tested
-            - initialize the ExperimentParameters without default values.
-              In that case all the parameters will be randomly tested The reference parameter intervals and default values can be found in minos.model.parameters

-    Training:
-        Defines the training parameters used to evaluate the randomly generated models.
-        You specify the objective(loss), the metric, the stopping condition and the optimizer.
-        The hyper parameters for the optimizers can also be randomly tested

-    Blueprint:
-        Blueprints are generated randomly from the experiment parameters you specify.
-        A blueprint is the definition that is used to build and train/evaluate a Keras model.
-        During the experiment random blueprints are generated, mixed, mutated and evaluated by training and evaluating the Keras model they define

-    Model:
-        A Keras model built using a blueprint

 ## Getting Started
 To run an experiment and search parameters and/or architecture for a model and dataset, you can define a simple layout with the input_size, output_size and output_activation of your model